froland/semisecu/presentation/tableofcontents.md

 How to do it properly?

 - Use of security question or other strong authentication
-- send a token over a side channel
+- Send a token over a side channel
-- allow the user to change password
+- Allow the user to change password
-- confirm change
+- Confirm change

 TODO problematic